All Episodes

 That's the nature of politics.

-It's it's a blood sport.
+It's a blood sport.

-It's it's not for the faint of heart.
+It's not for the faint of heart.

-It's not for people that don't like to be in a fight or or get offended when they're called bad names.
+It's not for people that don't like to be in a fight or get offended when they're called bad names.

-Uh but the Democrats now have a situation where you've got rogue Democrats that are now more powerful than the so-called leaders of the Democratic Party.
+But the Democrats now have a situation where you've got rogue Democrats that are now more powerful than the so-called leaders of the Democratic Party.

 And we're watching this saga unfold right before our eyes.